yafeng/SpliceVista/Readme.txt

 The first argument is input file and the second is the prefix of output file
 Output: heavy_mappingout.txt, heavy_genestatistic.txt (The content of these two output files can be seen in supplementary file 1 table S1 and S2.)
-If you encounter “KeyError”, please run step4 again.
+If you encounter “KeyError” (meaning one splice variant was not sucessfully downloaed in step4), so please run step4 again.

 The file mappingout.txt is peptide based format in which each row is one unique peptide.
 This file will be used for visualization.
 The file genestatistic.txt is gene based format in which each row is one gene.
 Very few peptides in mapping output might have no coordinates reported.
 Since peptide sequence are mapped to splice transcripts sequences extracted in Genbank, there might be very few peptides identified (depending on the reference database used in the searching engine) that are not found in Genbank.
 And peptides with unknown letters (X) in the sequence will not be given any coordinate.